Blockbuster Entertainment Awards

-The Blockbuster Entertainment Awards was a film awards ceremony, founded by Blockbuster Entertainment, Inc., that ran from 1995 until 2001, and ended with the decision to cancel the 2002 awards following concerns after the September 11 attacks.
+The Blockbuster Entertainment Awards was a film awards ceremony, founded by Blockbuster Entertainment, Inc., which was first presented in 1995, and lasted until 2001, with the decision to cancel the 2002 awards following concerns after the September 11 attacks.
 They were produced each year by Ken Ehrlich.

 Formation and first awards

-The awards were first held on June 3, 1995, at the Pantages Theatre and broadcast on June 6.
-The idea for the awards show came from Blockbuster marketing executive Brian Woods, who worked on the project for about two years.
+The first annual awards were held on June 3, 1995, at the Pantages Theatre and broadcast on June 6.
+The idea for the awards show came from Blockbuster marketing executive Brian Woods, who worked on the project for two years.
 Blockbuster reportedly saw creating the awards as a way of promoting both the company and also the performers whose records and films were sold in their stores.

 We wanted to have entertainers who are truly public favorites, like Arnold Schwarzenegger or Sylvester Stallone or Jean-Claude Van Damme, people who do big box office and big business in home video, but are not in the foreseeable future likely to be nominated for an Academy Award.